Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ## 4.3 Authentication & Credential Management
 ### 4.3.1 Relevancy:

 A system like an ACS is directly responsible for managing who can access what, so naturally the authentication mechanism is what makes up the bulk of the system’s security.
 Improper authentication can lead to unauthorized access, privilege escalation, or complete system compromise.
 Since C does not have built-in memory safety features, mishandling passwords or session tokens can also lead to vulnerabilities such as buffer overflows, memory leaks, or inadvertent exposure of secrets in memory.
+User's accounts will have huge variability in privileges and attributes – and the central idea of the game is role-playing a nightmarish neo-capitalist society.
+To remain faithful to these axioms, strict policing of accounts is a necessity.
+There must be

 ### 4.3.2 How it will be applied: